How to Make Your Home (and Everything in it) Smell Good

 Page 1 of 2

-Has this happened to you: You walk into your home after being gone at work or out shopping, and whoa…something smells funky!
+You walk into your home after being gone at work or out shopping, and whoa…something smells funky!
 But where is it coming from?
 You sniff.
 You search.
 You’re stumped.
+Has this ever happened to you?

 Your home can be filled with all sorts of things that can make it smell downright yucky.
 When that happens, you may be tempted to quickly spray a commercial air freshener or light a candle, but those are just temporary cover-ups.
 You’ve really got to get to the root of the problem to remove that horrible stench from your home for good.